dsebastien/softwareArchitectureNotes/event-driven.md

 * a platform-wide \(i.e., global\) highly available message broker _with_ streaming support \(e.g., Kafka\)
   * all relevant platform events transit through it
 * 1-n microservices
-  * bounded context
+  * bounded context \(e.g., payments subsystem, user profile subsystem, ...\)
-* a server event mediator embedded in each microservice
+* a "server event mediator" embedded in each microservice
   * dispatches events within the microservice for consumption/reaction
+* a "server event publisher" embedded in each microservice
+  * publishes events to the message broker
-* a platform-wide back-end event mediator
+* a platform-wide "back-end event mediator"
   * responsible for orchestration between event publishers and subscribers
-* a platform-wide back-end event manager
+* a platform-wide "back-end event manager"
   * responsible for long-term storage \(event sourcing and management of snapshots\)

 #### Clients